 End date: September 2019

-We are using RNA-guided Cas proteins from the CRISPR (Clustered Regulatory Interspaced Short Palindromic Repeats) loci found in bacterial adaptive immune systems to induce breaks in specific sequences of DNA.
-The use of RNA-guided Cas9 for the engineering of both single and multiple genes has been demonstrated in a number of plant species in the past few years.
+The use of RNA-guided Cas proteins from the CRISPR (Clustered Regulatory Interspaced Short Palindromic Repeats) loci found in bacterial adaptive immune systems for engineering has been widely demonstrated in a wide range of organisms including animals and plants.

 The following molecular tools are available from AddGene.
 These were used to construct circuits for Cas9-induced targeted mutagenesis in barley (Hordeum vulgare) and/or Brassica oleracea using the the Golden Gate MoClo Plant Toolkit and additional elements from the Golden Gate MoClo Plant Parts Kit.

 #49770 pICSL90004 Level 0 SpCas9-h (with stop codon)

 #117520 pICSL90005 Level 0 SpCas9-h (no stop codon)

 #117521 pEPOR0SP0013 Level 0 SpCas9-p (with stop codon)

 #117522 pEPOR0SP0009 Level 0 SpCas9-p (no stop codon)

 #117523 pEPOR0SP0001 Level 0 SpCas9-DE (no stop codon)

 #117524 pEPOR0SP0014 Level 0 SpCas9-KA (with stop codon)